Enferlain/OpenAlpha_Evolve/README.md

 2.  **Modify the `TaskDefinition` object**:
     *   `id`: A unique string identifier for your task (e.g., "sort_list_task").
     *   `description`: A clear, detailed natural language description of the problem.
 This is crucial for the LLM to understand what to do.
 Be specific about function names, expected behavior, and constraints.
-    *   `function_name_to_evolve`: The name of the Python function the agent should try to create/evolve (e.g., "custom_sort").
+    *   `evolve_function`: The name of the Python function the agent should try to create/evolve (e.g., "custom_sort").
-    *   `input_output_examples`: A list of dictionaries, each containing an `input` (arguments for your function) and the corresponding expected `output`.
+    *   `io_examples`: A list of dictionaries, each containing an `input` (arguments for your function) and the corresponding expected `output`.
 These are vital for evaluation.
         *   Inputs should be provided as a list if the function takes multiple positional arguments, or as a single value if it takes one.
         *   Use `float('inf')` or `float('-inf')` directly in your Python code defining these examples if needed by your problem (the evaluation harness handles JSON serialization/deserialization of these).
     *   `allowed_imports`: Specify a list of Python standard libraries that the generated code is allowed to import (e.g., `["heapq", "math", "sys"]`).
 This helps guide the LLM and can be important for the execution sandbox.
     *   (Optional) `evaluation_criteria`: Define how success is measured (currently primarily driven by correctness based on test cases).
-    *   (Optional) `initial_code_prompt`: Override the default initial prompt if you need more specific instructions for the first code generation attempt.
+    *   (Optional) `initial_prompt_override`: Override the default initial prompt if you need more specific instructions for the first code generation attempt.

 3.  **Run the agent** as before: `python -m main`.

-The quality of your `description` and the comprehensiveness of your `input_output_examples` significantly impact the agent's success!
+The quality of your `description` and the comprehensiveness of your `io_examples` significantly impact the agent's success!

 ---